 Cheesy snacks are a guilty pleasure for kids and adults alike, but did you know you can enjoy Cheez-Its without all the processed additives?
 Veggiekins bring us gluten-free, oil-free, and high protein cheese crackers that is a more nutritious “copycat” of the childhood classic!
 It is a win-win if you ask us.

 Overnight Oats are one of our favorite morning hacks because it takes the stress out of waking up early, making breakfast, and hearing stomach growls.
-It takes just a few minutes of prep the night before and will keep you fueled till lunch.
+It takes just a few minutes of prep the night before and will keep you fueled until lunch.
 Flora and Vino tops her oats with figs, tahini, and maple syrup in a mason jar for a perfect on-the-go delight.
 Try topping with Silan for even more depth and sweetness.

 Don’t let the name fool you, this snack is not for pets!
 If you’re not familiar with puppy chow, it’s similar to trail mix, but instead combines a medley of Chex, powdered sugar, chocolate, halva, and, of course, tahini!
 This snack from Molly Yeh is perfect for sharing and brings back a plethora of childhood nostalgia.

 This hummus from Lion’s Bread is fast and creamy making it the perfect lunch staple for back to school.
 Skip the process of soaking and cooking chickpeas, and use this method which takes a total of 15 minutes.
 Use hummus as a spread on sandwiches for a healthier alternative to mayo, or as a dip with veggies and crackers.